MATCH DEADLINE ALERT: Kessler Topaz Meltzer & Check, LLP Announces Deadline in Match Group, Inc. Securities Fraud Class Action Lawsuit

-/EIN News/ -- RADNOR, Pa., March 29, 2023 (GLOBE NEWSWIRE) -- The law firm of Kessler Topaz Meltzer & Check, LLP informs investors that the firm has filed a securities class action lawsuit against Match Group, Inc. (“Match”) on behalf of investors who purchased or acquired Match (NASDAQ: MTCH) common stock between November 3, 2021 through January 31, 2023, inclusive (the “Class Period”).
+RADNOR, Pa., March 29, 2023 (GLOBE NEWSWIRE) -- The law firm of Kessler Topaz Meltzer & Check, LLP informs investors that the firm has filed a securities class action lawsuit against Match Group, Inc. ("Match") on behalf of investors who purchased or acquired Match MTCH common stock between November 3, 2021 through January 31, 2023, inclusive (the "Class Period").
 This action, captioned Bardaji v.
 Match Group, Inc., et al., Case No. 1:23-cv-00245-MN, was filed in the United States District Court for the District of Delaware before the Honorable Maryellen Noreika.

 Important Deadline Reminder: Investors who purchased or otherwise acquired Match common stock during the Class Period may, no later than May 5, 2023, move the Court to serve as lead plaintiff for the class.